Pope Francis heads to Hungary, where he will encounter his political opposite

 Orban has described migration as a poison and once helped to scuttle a European Union migrant-quota plan.
 He warned of a migrant invasion well after the wave coming to Europe had waned, and he has effectively closed off Hungary to all newcomers without documents.
 In 2020, according to E.U. figures, Hungary had just 115 asylum applicants.
 Germany had 122,000.

-Francis, meantime, has been regularly making a religious and moral case for welcoming migrants, keeping the issue as almost obsessive centerpiece of his papacy.
-In March, in the final moments of a trip to Iraq, he met with the father of Aylan Kurdi, the 3-year-old Syrian whose 2015 photo — belly-down, dead on a Turkish beach — became a symbol of the migration emergency.
+Francis, meanwhile, has been regularly making a religious and moral case for welcoming migrants, keeping the issue an almost obsessive centerpiece of his papacy.
+In March, in the final moments of a trip to Iraq, he met with the father of Aylan Kurdi, the 3-year-old Syrian boy whose 2015 photo — belly-down, dead on a Turkish beach — became a symbol of the migration emergency.

 This week, among those Francis invited to the Vatican for the screening of a documentary were 20 recent arrivals from Afghanistan.

-This is Francis’s second international trip since the start of the pandemic, after Iraq.
-This one carries a degree of coronavirus risk, given the omnipresence of the delta variant and the possibility for breakthrough infections.
+This is Francis’s second international trip during the pandemic, after Iraq.
+It carries a degree of coronavirus risk, given the omnipresence of the delta variant and the possibility of breakthrough infections.
+About 56 percent of the Hungarian population and 40 percent of Slovakia are fully vaccinated.
+In Iraq, the Vatican had said events would involve social distancing but most did not.

 Francis received vaccine doses in January and early February; the Vatican has not mentioned anything publicly about plans for a booster shot.
 Francis rarely wears a mask during events and public gatherings.

 The whiplash of covering the pope’s Iraq trip: A year of tight covid rules in Italy, then 72 hours of crowds

-He has been generally healthy, but admitted, while returning from Baghdad in March, that he’d felt more tired during that trip than usual.
+He has been generally healthy, but admitted, while returning from Baghdad in March, that he had felt more tired during that trip than usual.
 He also had colon surgery in July that left him hospitalized for 10 days.
-He has since slowly returned to regularly duty.
+He has since slowly returned to regular duty.

 Speaking to pilgrims Sunday in St. Peter’s Square, Francis mentioned his trip, saying his days would be “marked by adoration and prayer in the heart of Europe.”